National Aeronautics and Space Administration Disclosure Guidance

 What to disclose

-The proposal must demonstrate that the personnel and or participants who will have critical management or technical roles have the appropriate qualifications, capabilities, and expertise to provide confidence that the proposed objectives will achieve.
+The proposal must demonstrate that the personnel and/or participants who will have critical management or technical roles have the appropriate qualifications, capabilities, and expertise to achieve the proposed objectives.

-• Co-Is proposing to spend 10% or more of their time (in any given year) to the effort is limited to a one-page sketch.
+• Co-Is proposing to spend 10% or more of their time (in any given year) to the effort: Limited to a one-page sketch.

-• No biographical sketches are required for Co-Is spending less than 10% of their time or for other team members unless specified in the NOFO
+• Co-Is spending less than 10% of their time and other team members: No biographical sketches are required unless specified in the NOFO.

 When to disclose